paulpullen/sportsticker/README.md

 ```<sportsticker feed="feed" message-delay="4000" scroll-speed-factor="6.25"></sportsticker>```<br/><br />
 4. Have an Angular controller provide a JSON "feed" to the directive (see feed.json for examples of all item types)

-See the demo app for a complete example.
+<a href="http://paulpullen.github.io/sportsticker/">See the demo app for a complete example.</a>

 ##Caveats:
 The ticker is hidden on mobile devices (i.e., for devices with a max-width of 767px), and performance on tablets is likely shaky at best.
 I just didn't think I could provide a nice mobile experience with the limited screen real estate, and this code isn't optimized for the non-desktop experience (e.g., no hardware-accelartion on animations).
 In fact, the code isn't really optimized at all.
 As I stated, this was just a side-project, and should not be viewed as battle-tested, production-ready code.